Competency-Based Manufacturing Skills Training for Industry and Education

 Skills Gap Analysis

 Who needs what training?
 In addition to its use in the hiring process, our hands-on, performance-based assessment program is used to benchmark the skill level / skill set of the incumbent manufacturing workforce.
-With this assessment data, SMT works closely with each manufacturer to design an appropriate targeted training program.
+With this assessment data, SMT works closely with each client to design an appropriate targeted manufacturing skills training program.
 This methodology ensures that you only take manpower out of production for the specific training required.
 Targeted training dramatically increases the ROI of training dollars spent.

 Training in Industry